Dim Sum Garden

 Hand-Pulled Noodles in Chinatown

-Chinatown's go-to for hand-pulled noodles since the early 2010s, at 1022 Race St. Pork hand-drawn noodles around $10.50, dumplings (8) $10.63.
-Two noodle dishes lands well under $20.
-Cash or Venmo only.
-Open late, 4.8 stars across thousands of reviews.
+Chinatown's go-to for hand-pulled noodles since the early 2010s, at 1022 Race St. A bowl of hand-drawn noodle soup starts around $10, so two big bowls land right around $20.
+Cash or Venmo only; open late, with 4.8 stars across thousands of reviews.

 Saad's Halal